Majority of Women Worry About Sex After Hysterectomy

 It is important to know what happens to your body with each of these procedures, because care after the surgery is tailored to each patient’s individual needs.
 Normal hormone production within the body continues with a standard or supracervical hysterectomy, as female hormones are produced by the ovaries.
-For women who have not yet entered menopause, menstruation stops with a standard or supracervical hysterectomy, but hormonal changes should not begin until late 40s or early 50s.
-This can be confusing for many women.
+For women who have not yet entered menopause, menstruation stops with a standard or supracervical hysterectomy, but hormonal changes should not begin until their late 40s or early 50s.

 - What type of hysterectomy are you recommending?